infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 	* supporting parents and/or members of extended families to re-assume their responsibility to cater for their children.

 ## Arguments against the push for deinstitutionalisation
-Interestingly, Sneha Care Home has been against this binary pitting of institutional care against the “alternatives” of family and community-based care is the not-implicit assumption that the two are mutually exclusive, that one precludes the other: that institutions weaken familial and community ties, that funding institutional care drains resources from community-based initiatives.
+- Interestingly, Sneha Care Home has been against this binary pitting of institutional care against the “alternatives” of family and community-based care is the not-implicit assumption that the two are mutually exclusive, that one precludes the other: that institutions weaken familial and community ties, that funding institutional care drains resources from community-based initiatives.
+	- ### Private Boarding versus Institutional care:
+    * One – and arguably the only contention in defence of this apparent double standard is that conditions in boarding schools are better than those in institutional care and that the harm and neglect that is potentially experienced by children within institutional care does not extend to borders.
+Yet evidence supporting this contention is conspicuous by its absence
+	    * Since there is little sound evidence to back up the claim that the boarding school system for the privileged is automatically and innately less harmful than institutional care for vulnerable children, perhaps the emphasis should be on the quality of care and education being provided to children in each rather than on where it is provided.
+	* Impact of institutional care on family relationships:
+	    * While it might be assumed that institutional placement would sever or weaken familial relations, evidence points to the positive effects that placing a family member in institutional care can have in terms of improving family ties and dynamics.
+In the case of the elderly, for example, it has been found that “nursing home placement leads to renewed or discovered closeness of familial bonds
+	    * Demonstrating institutional care’s potential long-term benefits for family dynamics was a longitudinal study which interviewed the families of children with mental retardation who had received residential treatment both one and two years after placement.
+	    * The study found that “respondents primarily reported post placement benefits to the family.”
+Crucially, however, the study also noted that in this particular case, family involvement in the children’s treatment programme while they were institutionalized was “high and stable.”
+	    * Indeed, a renowned longitudinal study carried out in the 1960s – “The Cleveland Bellefaire follow-up study” – found that for children leaving institutions and returning to their families and communities, the gains accrued from institutional care tended to last longer if staff worked with parents and community agents for a transitional period once the child was discharged
+	    * Lack of planned and nurtured contact between children in residential care and their families was found to be an almost universal phenomenon in the countries covered by Save the Children’s research.
+It is extremely rare to find any institution which positively values family contact
+	*

 # Key principles governing restoration interventions